 Cole remembers an incident in an Austrian theatre where a professional actor in a suicide scene unwittingly slit his own throat with a knife blade that hadn’t been blunted.
 Fortunately the actor survived.
 Accidents like that, Cole says, are “why careers like mine exist.”

-Here are some of the tools that Cole uses to make fights a dramatic experience.
+Some of the tools Cole uses to make fights a dramatic experience

 Cole’s script analysis guides more than fight choreography.
 For his dark vision of Willamette Theatre’s recent production of Macbeth, Cole wanted actors to appear formidable, with days-old grit on their faces and loose clothing to accommodate fight moves.
 In his production notes, he said the set should feel damp and cold, “like the Oregon coastal woods.”